scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Bludgeoning

-Magically influence a plant to attack or grapple a nearby creature you can see.
+Cause a plant to attack or grapple a nearby creature you can see.
 Choose a location in range to grow a plant, or take control of a small or larger plant within 10 tiles.
 The plant grows a bramble whip it can use to attack creatures in melee range.
-You may use the plant to make an attack or grapple roll, using your spellcasting roll for the attack.
-On hit they take 2 wound dice in damage.
+You may use the plant to make an attack or grapple action using your spellcasting roll instead.
+On hit they take 2 wound dice in bludgeoning damage.

-The plant lasts for 1 minute after which it returns to its original shape.
+The plant lasts for 1 minute after which it withers or returns to its original shape.

 Add a wound die for every level above cantrip.